Patricia C. Wrede

 Tags

-action appearances attitude basic writing Business care and feeding of writers characterization characters classic or requested critique Da Rulez description dialog endings Family Frontier Magic fundamentals getting stuck grammar how-to ideas intermediate writing misconceptions mistakes my work narrative summary novel Open mic Open microphone plot process Reading revising scenes series setting starting structure the biz tools viewpoint work in process worldbuilding writing life writing time
+action appearances attitude basic writing Business care and feeding of writers characterization characters classic or requested critique Da Rulez description dialog endings Family Frontier Magic fundamentals getting stuck grammar how-to ideas intermediate writing misconceptions mistakes my work narrative summary Open mic Open microphone plot process Reading revising scenes series setting starting structure technique the biz tools viewpoint work in process worldbuilding writing life writing time

-May 2025
+May 2026

 M T W T F S S